 - Verification that the Sponsored Project’s program furthers the Fiscal Sponsor’s exempt purposes, preferably determined through Board action.

 - A statement that the Fiscal Sponsor retains complete discretion and control over the use of funds and is not legally required to distribute funds for the benefit of the Sponsored Project.

 In addition, good fiscal sponsorship agreements often contain the following, which we will review:

 - Administrative fee, if any, charged to the Sponsored Project.

-- Certification that funds for the Sponsored Project will be held in a designated / restricted account, and information on how those funds can be accessed and who can do so.
+- Information about how funds for the Sponsored Project will be held and tracked, and information on how those funds can be accessed and who can do so.